dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 # Crash Tool Guide

-The crash tool is a powerful utility for analyzing the state of a Linux system after a kernel crash, Below are some essential commands and their usage.
+The `crash` tool is a powerful utility for analyzing the state of a Linux system after a kernel crash, Below are some essential commands and their usage.

----
+When `kdump` captures a system crash, it generates three key files that are crucial for post-mortem analysis:

+- `vmcore` is the primary memory dump file containing a snapshot of the system's RAM at the time of the crash.
+It includes all in-memory data, such as the kernel’s memory and process information, providing the raw data needed for in-depth analysis with tools like `crash`

+- `vmcore-dmesg.txt` file logs the kernel message buffer leading up to the crash.
+It records the kernel’s log messages, helping to identify events or errors that directly preceded the crash, such as hardware faults or out-of-memory conditions

+- `kexec-dmesg.log` file details the operations performed by the secondary kdump kernel during the capture process.
+It is essential for troubleshooting any issues that occur during the dumping of vmcore, such as errors in writing the file to disk

+Together, these files provide a comprehensive view of the system's state before, during, and after the crash, enabling thorough analysis and diagnosis.

-## Kernel Types
+## Kernel File Types

 - `vmlinux` is the uncompressed kernel code, `vmlinuz`, and `vmlinux.bin` are compressed versions for booting. `zimage` is an older compressed format, and `bzImage` is an improved version.